SallySoul/tacit/README.md

 `wasm-bindgen`, version `0.2.33` for now.
 I would suggest the following.

 ```
-cargo install wasm-bindgen-cli --version 0.2.33
+./build.sh
 ```

-Note that running `web-client/build.sh` will ensure you have the right version installed.
+This will ensure you have the right version installed.
+The resulting `target/web` directory will be ready to deploy.
 I would like to figure out how to setup a virtual env kind of setup for rust / cargo but have not done so yet.